 Serbia, Prahovo (Negotin municipality)

 The festivities were spread throughout three consecutive days – from 29 June to 1 July, including children’s games, cycling, music performances, fishing and cooking competitions.
 The main venue was the infocentre of Belene where a sturgeon exhibition is on display all year round.
-During the Danube Day’s events more people from fishing and local communities were encouraged to get to familiarise themselves with the threats to sturgeon and the possible solutions.
-Similarly to Serbia, WWF focused on educational games for children in attempt to engage entire families in saving the Danube sturgeons.
+During the Danube Day’s events more people from fishing and local communities were encouraged to familiarise themselves with the threats to sturgeons and the possible solutions.
+Similarly to Serbia, WWF-Bulgaria focused on educational games for children in attempt to engage the entire families in saving the Danube sturgeons.

 The WWF team in Ukraine supported by the Danube Biosphere Reserve and local authorities celebrated the Danube Day together with the residents of Vylkove, a village also known as the “Ukrainian Venice”.
 This year, the Danube Day in Vylkove had a special focus on sturgeons – the unique creatures that outlived dinosaurs and continue to inhabit the second longest river in Europe.

 The Danube Day’s celebration at St. Nicholas’ Square included performances by local dance and vocal children bands, interactive games for the smallest visitors of the event, and a special photo exhibition of the rich fauna of the Danube river (sturgeons, pelicans, swamp turtles, herons) that was presented by the ichthyologist and expert of WWF in Ukraine – Inna Goch.
 Among the most attractive activities was the drawing on pavement competition featuring a 4.5-meter sturgeon, that was outlined in advance for a live demonstration of the natural size of Beluga sturgeon.